How to Clean Grill Grates for Better Tasting and Safer Food

 It’s grilling season!
-Whether you’re a grill master or a newbie, all grillers need to know how to clean their grill grates the right way.
-We’ve provided four easy ways can remove even the toughest of grime.
+Whether you’re a grill master or a newbie to outdoor cooking, all grillers need to know how to clean grill grates the right way.
+Dirty grills aren’t just a health hazard, they also change the flavor of your food and can slow down your cooking time!
+To avoid carcinogens (and bad-tasting burgers and dogs) we provided four easy ways to remove even the toughest of grime.
 And while you’re at it, be sure to follow these tips on how to get your grill ready for grilling season, too.

 Determine whether your grill grates are made of porcelain, cast iron or stainless steel.
 How you clean your grill grates and what products you use depends on what material the grates are made of.
 Keep these tips in mind before you start scrubbing.

-- Stainless Steel grates: These grates are durable and don’t require as much special care at porcelain or cast-iron grates.
+Stainless Steel grates: These grates are durable and don’t require as much special care as porcelain or cast-iron grates.
 But, that doesn’t mean they aren’t subject to rusting.
 To prevent rust, be sure to dry the grates completely before cleaning.

-While some grillers opt for a traditional grill brush, many do not know how dangerous wire grill brushes can be.
+While some grillers opt for a traditional grill brush, many do not know wire grill brushes can be slightly dangerous.
 Wire bristles are notorious for breaking off and falling into your food.
 Without even realizing it, many people have accidentally ingested these bristles, too.
-Some even ended up in the emergency room.
-Eek!
 If you feel like swapping in a safer tool, we’ve got plenty of other grill cleaning ideas you can start using today.

-- Try a Grill Stone: Gently rub this pumice-like grill stone ($6) back and forth across your grill grates.
+Grill Stone: Gently rub this pumice-like grill stone back and forth across your grill grates.
 Then, finish it off by wiping the area clean with a soft cloth or water.
 It’s that easy.

 - After you’re done grilling, blast your burners on high with the lid off (or shuffle the coals around if you’re using a charcoal grill) to remove any leftover food or grease.